 A mnemonic like ‘ShahJ building the Taj’ is unlikely to ever make your teen forget who built the Taj Mahal!
 Children must use associations that they can remember easily, and these can be humorous or hilarious.
 The difficult name Arnold Schwarzenegger can be associated with Arnold Swords and Daggers or even Aruvaal Somashekaran!
 The illogical connection can actually help your child remember the difficult name as he learns to associate it with the funny name.

-Visualization: Visualization is the ability to summon up a vivid and colourful picture in your mind's eye; basically, it is the process of forming mental images.
-Visualizing points in deep red, against a white background, helps to retain those points.
+Visualisation: Visualisation is the ability to summon up a vivid and colourful picture in your mind's eye; basically, it is the process of forming mental images.
+Visualising points in deep red, against a white background, helps to retain those points.
 Use humour and exaggeration to improve and enhance your teen’s mental imagery.
 For example, 'Timur the fierce' becomes 'Timur the timorous'.
 Forget logic.
 The child could remember the capital city Helsinki by remembering a sole object in Hell – a sink, brimming over with fins (Finland).

-Organization: It is the ability to logically and systematically categorize information in the mind's eye.
+Organisation: It is the ability to logically and systematically categorise information in the mind's eye.
 Help your teen follow the 5-step memory technique to read and master a book: Preview, Question, Read, State and Test (easily remembered as PQRST!).